FY23 Wish Report

 How our funds are spent

 In our 2022 fiscal year, we still had limitations in wish granting due to ongoing travel restrictions, supply chain and service shortage issues, and wish postponement related to COVID-19.
-As more pandemic restrictions have lifted, we've increased our spending on wish granting in our fiscal year 2023.
+As more pandemic restrictions were lifted, we increased our spending on wish granting in our fiscal year 2023.
 It’s important to note that, during this time, we also experienced challenges of higher costs for travel, goods, and services due to inflation, increasing the overall cost of wish granting.
 In addition to inflation, another major contributor to the rise in wish costs was the increase in travel wishes, from 38% in FY22 to 71% in FY23.

 Download the full report